lgaalves/AppliedMathSchoolLectures/README.md

 # Crime and political corruption analysis using data mining, machine learning and complex networks

 There has been a remarkable increasing in the amount of stored data by private and public companies.
 On one hand, these huge amounts of data enable a detailed historical review of the processes under investigation; on the other hand, this excess of data makes harder to extract summarized information and also to make good decisions supported by well-established empirical facts.
 This modern phenomenon has been called a big data and understanding these systems and extracting patterns from these data requires a multidisciplinary approach.
-In this sense, during the course at the [School of Applied Mathematics](http://www.cemeai.icmc.usp.br/component/k2/item/828-analise-de-crimes-e-corrupcao-politica-usando-mineracao-de-dados-aprendizado-de-maquina-e-redes-complexas) in the [Institute of Mathematics and Computer Science at University of São Paulo](https://www.icmc.usp.br/) we will address topics that involve computer science, statistics, and physics.
+In this sense, during the course at the [School of Applied Mathematics](http://www.cemeai.icmc.usp.br/component/k2/item/828-analise-de-crimes-e-corrupcao-politica-usando-mineracao-de-dados-aprendizado-de-maquina-e-redes-complexas) in the [Institute of Mathematics and Computer Science](https://www.icmc.usp.br/) at [University of São Paulo](https://www5.usp.br/) we will address topics that involve computer science, statistics, and physics.
 Among them, we should focus on the following ones:

 * Introduction to Python;
 * Web scraping;
 * Data mining;
 * Machine learning;
-* Complex networks;
+* Complex networks.

 Using these tools, we will focus on two issues that are of great relevance in Brazil: predicting homicides in cities and describing the mechanism behind political corruption networks.
 In the first topic, we will use machine learning techniques to predict the number of crimes in Brazilian cities.
 In the second theme, we will use the complex networks to describe the interaction between politicians investigated in corruption scandals in Brazil from 1987 to 2014.